Section II: Scope of Authority and Jurisdiction

 - The Equal Opportunity and Title IX process is separate from the student conduct investigative process.

-- Persons seeking to file a complaint (Reporting Party see Definition 16) against a student or student organization should contact the staff in the Office of Student Conduct.
-Complaints can be submitted to the Office of Student Conduct in person, by phone or by email.
-Complaints that include detailed information like names, the location(s) of the alleged behavior(s), the name(s) of anyone who saw the behaviors, and contact information for any person listed as a witness shall aid the conduct staff in addressing the complaint.
+- Persons seeking to file a complaint (Reporting Party see Definition 22) against a student or student organization should contact the staff in the Office of Student Conduct.
+Complaints can be submitted to the Office of Student Conduct in person, by phone, email, or online.
+Complaints that include detailed information such as names, the location(s) of the alleged behavior(s), the name(s) of anyone who saw the behaviors and contact information for any person listed as a witness shall aid the Office of Student Conduct staff in addressing the complaint.

 - The faculty in the Office of Student Conduct shall address and resolve complaints made against students in a reasonable time.